virtualdreams/notes-core/README.md

 # Notes!

-Notes! is an ASP.NET Core based app to manage text notes like Evernote or Simplenote.
+Notes! is an ASP.NET Core/MongoDB based webapp to create and manage simple text notes.

 ## Features

 * Markdown support
-* Tags and notebooks
+* Tags and Notebooks
 * Syntax highligting for code blocks

 ## Technology